rheartpython/cisw/about.md

 permalink: /about/
 ---

-For more events and courses by the MLADS Team check out [http://aka.ms/learnanalytics](http://aka.ms/learnanalytics).
+For the official course offerings, events and certification queries check out https://learnanalytics.microsoft.com or email us at learnanalytics@microsoft.com.

+This site is for class-specific events and is subject to change.
+It is made and maintained by a Microsoft employee (a Data Scientist who works at night as a secret web developer).

 ![logo]({{site.baseurl}}/images/hyd_class.jpg)